Unconditionally energy stable numerical schemes for the three-dimensional magneto-micropolar equations: Conclusions

 \section{Conclusions}

-In this paper, we have studied some fully discrete first/second-order time-stepping schemes for solving the nonstationary incompressible $3$D magneto-micropolar problem.
+In this paper, we have studied some unconditionally energy stable numerical schemes for solving the nonstationary incompressible $3$D magneto-micropolar problem.
 The first scheme is comprised of the backward Euler semi-implicit discretization in time and conforming finite element/stabilized finite element in space.
 The second one is based on Crank-Nicolson discretization in time and extrapolated treatment of the nonlinear terms such that skew-symmetry properties are retained.
 We prove that the proposed schemes are unconditionally stable.
 Some optimal error estimates are derived.
-Moreover, we establish some fully discrete first-order decoupled time-stepping algorithms.
+Moreover, we establish some fully discrete first-order decoupled numerical schemes.
 Numerical tests are given to illustrate the accuracy, efficiency, and long-time stability of our proposed schemes.